mattcg/exiflocation/README.md

 make
 ```

-Alternatively, use Bower or Component to install to your project.
+Alternatively, use Component to install to your project.

 ```bash
 component install exiflocation
 ```

+ExifLocation is also available using Bower.

 ```bash
 bower install exiflocation